Wanying Chen

 Hong Kong University of Science and Technology

-My academic and research pursuits have covered atmospheric modeling, the implications of climate change on air quality, and the application of machine learning in environmental science.
-In my previous research, I applied numerical models (WRF-CAMx, WRF-CMAQ) and utilized the source apportionment module to predict air pollutions and investigate their sources.
-Through integrating numerical models with hybrid data fusion techniques and machine learning, I enhanced the accuracy of pollution predictions and source apportionment.
-Additionally, I have been delving into the intricate relationship between climate change and air quality, focusing on how climate change influences atmospheric conditions and pollutants.
-My work explores the driving factors behind air quality changes under various Shared Socioeconomic Pathways (SSP) scenarios and examines the broad socio-economic impacts of air quality.
-Relevant articles have been published in Environmental Science & Technology, Acta Scientiae Circumstantiae, and Science of The Total Environment.
+Wanying Chen's academic and research pursuits cover atmospheric modelling, the implications of climate change on air quality, and the application of machine learning in environmental science.
+In her previous research, she applied numerical models (WRF–CAMx, WRF–CMAQ) and utilised source apportionment modules to predict air pollution and investigate its sources.
+By integrating numerical models with hybrid data fusion techniques and machine learning, Wanying enhanced the accuracy of pollution predictions and source apportionment.
+Additionally, she delves into the intricate relationship between climate change and air quality, focusing on how climate change influences atmospheric conditions and pollutants.
+Her work explores the driving factors behind air quality changes under various Shared Socioeconomic Pathways (SSPs) and examines the broad socioeconomic impacts of air quality.
+Relevant articles have been published in Environmental Science and Technology, Acta Scientiae Circumstantiae, and Science of The Total Environment.